kanekisanghouls/abc/README.md

 2. Do not use your personal/work Gmail account or anything important to you.
 Instead, use a throwaway account.
 Do not enter personal data such as your first name, last name, etc.
 3. If you have trust issues, kindly go to [VirusTotal](https://www.virustotal.com/gui/home/url) and [ScamAdviser](https://www.scamadviser.com/) to scan or check the website for safety.
 Do your research because I'm too lazy to check them all.
 I believe it's safe, but don't rely on me; verify it yourself for your own safety.
 Awareness is important.
 4. Not everything is free because there is a limit.
 Some websites don't allow us to delete our account, so just leave it as long as you don't use sensitive data.
 5. Be mindful.
 That's all.
+OR Follow your Trust Issues for your own good.

    I do not have time to add descriptions to every link because my health is not good day and night.
 ---
-Here is the links I collected.
+Here are the links I've collected, which I hope will be useful to you.

-Artificial Intelligence
+##### Artificial Intelligence
 1. https://podcastle.ai/
 2. https://app.askcodi.com/chat/
 3. https://code-mentor.ai/